Veterinary-Approved Supplements for Heart Disease in Dogs and Cats

 - 3) Use natural, veterinary approved cat or dog heart health supplements to support your dog or cat's heart.
 Supplements can be used effectively along with prescription medications.
 Amazing Omegas, Purrfect Pet CoQ10 and Peppy Pet provide vital nutrients for cardiovascular support.

 - Click here to return to the Pet Health Articles main page.

 "I would like to thank Susan Davis for all of her knowledge and expertise in nutrition and diet.
 My Archie would not be here today if I hadn't found her!
 Through her instruction, we have corrected the heart problem Archie had."

 -The Underwood Family, Texas January 2011

-Heart Disease in Dogs and Cat & Effective Heart Disease Treatments
+Natural Treatments For Heart Disease in Dogs and Cats

 Dogs and cats can have a variety of heart conditions.
 Common heart disease problems may include heart murmurs, congestive heart failure or poor valve function.
 While some breeds may be predisposed to develop congenital heart conditions, pets often develop heart disease problems with age.
 The heart is similar to the engine in your car and as it starts to wear out, other parts of the body will be affected as well.
 For example, pets with heart disease may develop kidney problems.
 Early diagnoses, working closely with your veterinarian and using a heart-healthy diet and supplement regimen, can help your pet live a longer and healthier life.